holdymoldy/arjuna/index.rst

 **BEFORE YOU GET STARTED**, we have two requests:

-- Never, ever, ever run on jobs on the head node
+- Never, ever, ever run jobs on the head node
 - Read the :ref:`bestpractices` section to optimize the cluster user experience for yourself and other users.

 .. toctree::